ResistanceVault/bombtriangles/README.md

 I'd like to target an A1000, so staying under 512k of chip ram is mandatory.
 For this reason i must precalculate as less as possibile and the code must be quick to fit into a 68k at 50fps.

-Right now it crashes at exit and the music it's reported to do not work on my friend's A1000 but works for me with fsuae... dunno...
+Right now the music it's reported to do not work on my friend's A1000 but works for me with fsuae... dunno...

 ### Problems
 What I need now